kungjirawat4/Nextron-Next.js-Electron/README.md

-**Then, install depedencies by running `npm install` in the project folder.**
+**Then, install depedencies by running `npm install`,`yarn install` in the project folder.**
 ## Usage
 ### Run Next ( web application ) in dev mode :
-You can use `npm run next:dev` to start a next web application in development mode with hot reload.
+You can use `npm run next:dev`, `yarn run next:dev` to start a next web application in development mode with hot reload.
 ### Run Electron ( desktop application ) in dev mode :
-You can use `npm run electron:dev` to start an electron desktop application in development mode with hot reload.
+You can use `npm run electron:dev`,`yarn run electron:dev` to start an electron desktop application in development mode with hot reload.
 ### Build & Start Next ( web application ) :
-You can build your next web application by using `npm run next:build`.
+You can build your next web application by using `npm run next:build`, `yarn run next:build.
 Then you can start it in production mode with `npm run next:start`.
 ### Build Electron ( desktop application ) :
 You can build your Electron desktop application on different systems by using the commands bellow :
 ```